AbstractMenus/Docs/general/examples.rst

 :Medium menus: Menus with using some not so difficult features, like variables, or more complex logical structures.
 :Advanced menus: Menus with advanced features using, like templates, animations, etc.

-.. attention:: All these examples works only with Spigot 1.13 and higher!
-So, here we used 1.13+ material names.
+.. attention:: Some material names, used in these examples can not work on your Spigot version.
+We used materials for MC 1.13.

 Simple menus
 ------------